allankeay0013/WC2-FinalProject-Game/README.md

 # WC2-FinalProject-Game
-AudioGame, a digital memory journey built in Unity.
+A Journey Through Digital Memory, a digital memory journey game built in Unity.
 # A Journey Through Digital Memory: A Real-Time Digital Memory Tower

 By Kyle Jiang